10 Musings From An Injury Striken Runner In Denial.

 - I am refusing to blame speed running or hills on my injury – Before I’d have used this as an excuse to give up altogether on runs that required any effort.
 I only got injured as I was stupid enough to attempt to run 3 half marathons within 5 days at a faster pace than normal.
 When I return to running I will be more patient but I will continue to push forward.
 If I’d practiced patience last week I wouldn’t have had to rest this week.

-- I’ve been finding new outlets to express my anger - Whenever I havent been running I tend to feel extremely tense.
-As I write this I am sitting alone in a train carriage with a group of adoloscents who are blasting shitty dance music from their phones and acting like cunts.
+- I’ve been finding new outlets to express my anger – Whenever I havent been running I tend to feel extremely tense.
+As I write this I am sitting alone in a train carriage with a group of adoloscents who are blasting shitty dance music from their phones and acting like idiots.
 My only recourse has been to fart at them.
 Yes, the Angry Jogger is using chemical warfare to express his aggression.
 They cannot see me but they can smell me.
 Now if only one of the adolescents were to drop dead I could emerge from this situation a happy man.
 I need to get back to running as quickly as possible before I light one of my farts and am convicted of arson.